 The number of GLS students enrolling at Ferris has increased from 50 in 2008 to 154 in 2009, and retention rates are upwards of 80 percent, Salomonson said.

-“The Great Lakes Scholarship is consistent with Ferris State University’s founding principles of opportunity and access that have continued to resonate over the past 125 years.
+“The Bulldog Award is consistent with Ferris State University’s founding principles of opportunity and access that have continued to resonate over the past 125 years.
 Ferris remains as committed as ever to creating greater access to a quality education for students,” said Dan Burcham, vice president for Student Affairs.